The Capitol Will Face Its Biggest Security Test Since Jan. 6 On Saturday

 The Capitol fence returns for now

-Among the security plans, the Capitol will see perimeter fencing return before the event and taken down soon after, if conditions allow, Manger said.
+Among the security plans, the Capitol perimeter fencing has returned and will be taken down soon after the demonstration, if conditions allow, Manger said.
 The previous fencing was removed in July, about six months after it was installed following the riot.

 Also, Capitol Police have asked the National Guard to be on standby.